mitp7/Basic-Statistic-Card/README.md

 ### What I learned

 From this challenge I learned more about how to build mobile friendly components by using the code created for the desktop versions.
 More importantly, I learned how media queries work based off given parameters which in this case is a screen size.
-Using this you can change the css code to build the mobile version.
+Using this you can change the css code depending on how you want it to appear to build the mobile version.

-The code snippet for the mobile version which I created:
+The code snippet for the mobile version:

 ```css
 /*Code to make the card mobile friendly.*/